Principle #1: The Arctic and Antarctic Regions are unique because of their location on Earth

 1D: Polar climates create different living conditions.

-- 1D-1: In the Arctic, terrestrial life is widespread in ecosystems such as tundra and ocean.
+- 1D-1: In the Arctic, life is widespread in terrestrial ecosystems (tundra and boreal forest) and the ocean.
 There are native human populations in the Arctic.

 - 1D-2: In the Antarctic, terrestrial life is not widespread and is generally limited to the continental margin and the ocean.
 Vegetation is limited to mosses, liverworts, lichens and fungi that can survive extreme environments.
 There are no native human populations in Antarctica.